grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -store.max-query-length
 [max_query_length: <duration> | default = 0s]

-# Maximum number of split queries will be scheduled in parallel by the frontend.
+# Maximum number of split (by time) or partial (by shard) queries that will be
+# scheduled in parallel by the query-frontend for a single input query.
+This
+# limit is introduced to have a fairer query scheduling and avoid a single query
+# over a large time range saturating all available queriers.
 # CLI flag: -querier.max-query-parallelism
 [max_query_parallelism: <int> | default = 14]